Manchester 0161 832 2500 | London City 0204 505 8080 | London Finchley 020 8349 0321

 Perhaps the most significant change, the Bill proposes abolishing Section 21 evictions, further protecting Tenants from “no-fault” evictions.
 If this change is enacted, Landlords will only be able to end tenancies in specified legal circumstances, such as a Tenant’s misconduct or a Landlord’s intent to sell the property.

-This reform aims to provide Tenants with more stability and enable them to contest unfair practices without fear of eviction.
+This reform aims to provide Tenants with more stability and enable them to contest during property litigation proceedings on unfair practices without fear of eviction.
 For Landlords, the Bill outlines clearer, streamlined regulations and expanded grounds for possession, aiming to balance the interests of both parties.

-The Bill also revises the grounds for possession to ensure fairness to both Tenants and Landlords, with varying notice periods depending on the situation:
+The Renters Rights Bill also revises the grounds for possession, to ensure fairness to both Tenants and Landlords, with varying notice periods depending on the situation.

 The Renters’ Rights Bill 2024 is set to affect both new and existing tenancies, meaning Section 21 notices will no longer apply, regardless of whether the tenancy agreement predates the Bill.
 While the Bill is expected to pass into law by mid-2025, Landlords are encouraged to prepare by reviewing and adjusting practices now.